London Marathon Events celebrates Black History Month

 One year on, and change is gradual.
 We know that systems, structures, processes, and cultures need to be dismantled and rebuilt for meaningful change to take place; sport in particular has been in the spotlight for the wrong reasons all too often recently.
 This year, UK Sport and the Home Country Sports Councils commissioned a report by our strategic partners AKD Solutions into the lived experiences of participants and those working in the sport sector.
 The report and subsequent research review into tackling racism and racial inequality in sport make for sobering, but essential, reading.

 We must acknowledge it’s been an incredibly emotional and exhausting time for many black and brown people, with so much in the media about racism, inequality and injustice.
-This Black History Month we want to focus on celebrating our black communities in sport and encouraging others to share their stories in their own way and in their own words.
+This Black History Month we wanted to focus on celebrating our black communities in sport and encouraging others to share their stories in their own way and in their own words.